oconnoob/ML_Projects/README.md

 # ML_Projects
-Find here a repo of miscellaneous ML Projects that I've worked on for my [website](https://www.ryansoconnor.com)!
+A repo containing some of my miscellaneous ML Projects!

+Some projects have corresponding pages with more information on my [website](https://www.ryansoconnor.com)

 _Please feel free to reproduce or copy any part of any file within this repo given proper attribution_